FebruaryRain/PostcodeCrimeChecker/README.md

 #### Predicted and Encountered Difficulties
  - James not available Mon 09/03 evening
  - Sam not available 13/03-15/03

+## Snap meeting with Samir - Welcome to the team!
+ - Brought him up to speed that we're using Github
+ - Samir will take the file reading job
+  - Will take a look at and give us a plan on:
+   - How he thinks he will write to the file
+   - How he initially thinks the report will look like
+   - What data he thinks he will need to get the report

 ## MEETING 3 12/03
 ### Agenda
 #### 2nd week efforts
+ - If Sam gets time to: A rough diagram of the structure of the program (up for debate, something for us to look at as a reference tool but not as a bible).
  - Outcome of emailing Frank (Sam)
  - Bhav's Report/Notes (if possible, Bhav)
  - Roxy's first thoughts (Roxy)